waxbetty/Sushi-fork-1/readme.md

   }
 }
 ```

-Try printing the document to see what happens.

 We will use `max-width` and add CSS that overrides undesirable features to correct the display on smaller devices.